awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/logging-using-cloudtrail.md

 You can choose to have CloudTrail publish Amazon SNS notifications when new log files are delivered if you want to take quick action upon log file delivery\.
 For more information, see [Configuring Amazon SNS Notifications](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html) in the *AWS CloudTrail User Guide*\.

-You can also aggregate Auto Scaling log files from multiple AWS regions and multiple AWS accounts into a single Amazon S3 bucket\.
+You can also aggregate Amazon EC2 Auto Scaling log files from multiple AWS regions and multiple AWS accounts into a single Amazon S3 bucket\.
 For more information, see [Aggregating CloudTrail Log Files to a Single Amazon S3 Bucket](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/aggregating_logs_top_level.html) in the *AWS CloudTrail User Guide*\.

-## Understanding Auto Scaling Log File Entries<a name="understanding-service-name-entries"></a>
+## Understanding Amazon EC2 Auto Scaling Log File Entries<a name="understanding-service-name-entries"></a>

 CloudTrail log files can contain one or more log entries where each entry is made up of multiple JSON\-formatted events\.
 A log entry represents a single request from any source and includes information about the requested action, any parameters, the date and time of the action, and so on\.
 The log entries are not guaranteed to be in any particular order\.
 That is, they are not an ordered stack trace of the public API calls\.